ARM-software/PAF/doc/index.rst

-   given a `Fault model`_ and a place of interest for injection (because one is interested in attacking a specific part of the program, not the complete program), the paf-faulter_ tool will produce a list of all faults to inject as well as some more ancilliary data usefull for the fault injection in a so-called `Fault campaign`_ file.
+   given a `Fault model`_ and a place of interest for injection (because one is interested in attacking a specific part of the program, not the complete program), the paf-faulter_ tool will produce a list of all faults to inject as well as some more ancillary data useful for the fault injection in a so-called `Fault campaign`_ file.

    .. code-block:: bash